yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

     -  Resource Group: **MonitoringRG** (Use the existing resource group created earlier.)

-    -  Storage Account Name: **Must be Unique and alphanumeric, lowercase and no special characters**
+    -  Storage Account Name: **This must be Unique and alphanumeric, lowercase and no special characters.**

     -  Location: **East US**